WeLoveSquad/squad-server-info-discord-bot/README.md

 - `discord.authorizedRoles`: Comma separated string of IDs by roles that will be able to add and remove squad servers to the bot.
 You can copy the IDs in "Server Settings > Roles" by clicking the three dots and pressing "Copy ID"
 - `logging.level`: Log level of log messages in the console.
 Valid values are "debug", "verbose", "info", "warn" and"error"
 - `logging.level`: Format of log messages in the console.
 Valid values are "default" and "json"
-- `storage.path`: The bot does not use a database and thus stores the added servers in a json file in this directory

 ### Starting the application
 ```bash